ErikGartner/treehouse/README.md

 ```

 ### Custom renderer
 When using dTree on your own site you have the possibility to to fully customize how the library renders the text and the node.
 For security purposes Treehouse uses a custom text renderer that allows for handlebars template to format the node text.
+For added flexibility the renderer uses [Swag](http://elving.github.io/swag/) helpers.